kjosage/hello-world/README.md

 hello-world
 ===========

-learning something new every day
+learning something new every day:  and here we are again